hashicorp/terraform-provider-aws/website/docs/r/lakeformation_data_cells_filter.html.markdown

 * `row_filter` - (Optional) A PartiQL predicate.
 See [Row Filter](#row-filter) below for details.
 * `version_id` - (Optional) ID of the data cells filter version.

+## Attributes Reference

+In addition to all arguments above, the following attributes are exported:

+* `id` - Provider composed identifier: `database_name,name,table_catalog_id,table_name`.

 #### Column Wildcard

 * `excluded_column_names` - (Optional) Excludes column names.
 Any column with this name will be excluded.